MelonKony/millmint/site/factbook/society/state/government/ministries/light-and-water/_index.md

 The <span class="fi fi-min-light-and-water fis"></span> **Ministry of Light & Water** is responsible for water and electricity supply in {{<link/vekllei>}}.
 While the ministry primarily directs production and facilitates research, it also controls the vast majority of energy and water production in Vekllei through its statutory corporations.

-Increasingly, ministry investment has indicated an interest in energy and water conservation, especially since the majority of Vekllei islands have limited water sources and desalination remains expensive.
+Although electricity now flows freely and abundantly in an age of commercial fusion power plants, many of Vekllei's [constituent republics](/republics/) have little to no fresh water reserves and rely heavily on water conservation, recycling and desalination to supplement their water supply.
 Common responsibilities of the ministry include:

-{{<note panel>}}
+{{<note>}}
-* Maintenance and operation of utilities that provide Vekllei people with electricity and water.
+* Maintenance and operation of utilities that provide Vekllei people with electricity and water
-* Facilitation of water and energy grid independence.
+* Facilitation of water and energy grid independence and security
-* Production and conservation of energy and water.
+* Production, promotion and conservation of energy and water
-* Investment and research into emerging physical sciences.
+* Investment and research into emerging physical sciences
-* Advising energy and water policy to [republican](/republics/) and [commonwealth](/constituents/) parliaments.
+* Advising energy and water policy to [republican](/republics/) and [commonwealth](/constituents/) parliaments
+* Investment and development of new electric and water sources
-* Nuclear energy security.
+* Nuclear energy research and security
 {{</note>}}

 The Ministry of Light & Water is the third-largest ministry by persons employed, and its subordinate bureaux and corporations are responsible for a number of iconic pieces of Vekllei infrastructure, including the [Expo '74 Experimental Reactor](/posts/2019-09-15-reactor/) and the [Ou Hydroburo Complex](/posts/2020-04-21-hydro/).
 It is lead by the State Secretary of Light & Water, who is a member of the {{<link/cabinet>}}.
 It is represented in the {{<link/council>}} by the First Minister of Light & Water.